JrgMoran/ResourciOS/README.md

 	public let ico_settings: UIImage? = UIImage(named: "ico_settings")
 }
 ```
-I recommend adding a new scruct `R` with singleton as follows:
+I recommend adding a new struct `R` with singleton as follows:
 ```swift
 struct R {
     static let texts = RTexts()
     static let images = RImages()
 }
 ```
-By doing this, we can use our literals in this way `label.text = R.texts.accept`
+By doing this, we can use our literals like this `label.text = R.texts.accept`, and our images like this `imageView.image = R.image.ico_settings`.

-And our images with `imageView.image = R.image.ico_settings`
+### - methods

-#### - methods
+Command: `./ResourciOS methods [custom-output-path]`

-With `./ResourciOS methods` command, ResourciOS creates two classes `RText` and `RImage` with methods that look like these:
+The `methods` method creates two classes `RText` and `RImage` with methods that look as follows:

 ```swift
 public class RTexts {